Skip to main content

 Hours & Minutes Format

-The Hours & Minutes display format report time as you would read it on a clock.
-An entry displaying 9 hours and 30 minutes is displayed as 9:30 hours.
+In Hours & Minutes format, time is displayed the way you read it on a clock.
+For example, 9 hours and 30 minutes displays as 9:30.

 Screenshot of decimal versus time on timesheets in Connecteam's Time Clock admin dashboard